 It’s important to analyze your home or business for prevention and protection against the changing weather.
 According to Disaster Safety, it only takes two feet of snow to put enough stress on a roof for collapse.
 In addition, one inch of ice on a roof can equal one foot of snow.

-Making repairs to your roof and gutters can be hard when the harshness of snow and ice sets in, and this post demonstrates how getting ahead of winter weather should be a priority.
+Making repairs to your roof and gutters can be hard when the harshness of snow and ice sets in, and this winter tip demonstrates how getting ahead of winter weather should be a priority.

 If you’d like to see a specific Winter post, let us know in the comments.